How The Diversity Visa Lottery Works

 The program has its critics.
 Some say the diversity visas could better be used to reduce the current backlog of people who have been waiting many years to enter this country.

-"If I'm a U.S. citizen and I have a brother or sister in the Philippines that I want to sponsor for a green card, that brother or sister will have to wait over 20 years," says Cornell Law Professor Stephen Yale-Loehr.
+"If I'm a U.S. citizen and I have a brother or sister in the Philippines that I want to sponsor for a green card, that brother or sister will have to wait over 20 years," says Cornell Law professor Stephen Yale-Loehr.
 "And why should they have to wait that long when someone else can waltz into the United States in one or two years under the diversity program?"

-Security has been a concern too since the spouse of a diversity visa holder from Egypt shot and killed two people at Los Angeles International Airport in 2002.
+Security has been a concern, too, since the spouse of a diversity visa holder from Egypt shot and killed two people at Los Angeles International Airport in 2002.
 And now after the terrorist attack in New York, President Trump is calling on Congress to shut it down.

-"It's a disaster for our country," Trump said Thursday, "The program grants visas not on the basis of merit but simply because applicants are randomly selected in annual lottery.
+"It's a disaster for our country," Trump said Thursday.
+"The program grants visas not on the basis of merit but simply because applicants are randomly selected in an annual lottery.
 And the people put in that lottery are not that country's finest."

 In 2016, nearly half of the visas were granted to immigrants from Africa.
-The highest ranking individual countries were Nepal, Egypt and Iran, followed by Uzbekistan, the home of the New York terror suspect.
+The highest-ranking individual countries were Nepal, Egypt and Iran, followed by Uzbekistan, the home of the New York terrorism suspect.